 The following examples illustrate the credit for the elderly or the disabled.
 Assume that none of the taxpayers in these examples had to file a Form 6251.
-The base amounts are taken from Table 1.
+The overall income limits are taken from Table 1.

 Example 1.
 Jerry Ash is 68 years old and single, and files Form 1040A.
 He received the following income for the year: